davew306/VBA-challenge/README.md

 # VBA-challenge

-The bas file contains a macro that automates an analysis of stock market data from 3 years
+The basic file contains a macro that automates an analysis of stock market data from 3 years

 The alphabetical testing file included is a sample testing data set, as the main testing dataset was unable to be uploaded by file size limits